hadarge/yoshi/docs/api/configuration.md

 If option is `true` AMD modules of the UMD build will have names.
 Otherwise an anonymous define is used(the same as in [webpack](https://webpack.js.org/configuration/output/#output-umdnameddefine)).
 By default it is `true`.

-## universalProject

-`Boolean`

-Indicates whether the current project is a universal project.